Skip to main content

 The Norwegian Mountain Code

-We spend more time out in nature, and we use it in more and more different ways.
-The Norwegian Mountain Code helps you plan and carry out a fantastic trip – which is also safe.
+We're spending more time outdoors, and using it in increasingly diverse ways.
+The Norwegian Mountain Codehelps you plan and complete a safe, enjoyable trip – which is also safe.

 The Norwegian Mountain Code